 Will you start right away, or will you wait for chemo or radiation treatment to be over?
 Are you going to make this decision on your own?
 Why would you make this decision alone?
 Would you also consider an appropriate alternative second opinion?
 You must have good reasons for when you should start.

 What kind of lifestyle change will you need?
 Will you accept professional guidance outside of your oncologist or surgeon?
 With your supportive alternative care, will there be signs that you are on the right path?
 How soon can those signs be expected, and what would those signs be?
 Your complementary care specialist should have concrete answers to these questions!

 Nutrition is critical to your health

 Which nutritional regimen, homeopathy, or herbs would be right for you?
 Do you think antioxidants are all that you need?
-Should you take shitake mushroom because of its known anticancer components?
-Should you avoid white sugar, or take iodine (Lugol's, Iodoral)?
-How can you know what to take, with certainty without being professionally evaluated and guided?
+Should you take reishi and shitake mushrooms because of the known anticancer components?
+Should you avoid white sugar, or take iodine (Lugol’s, Iodoral)?
+How can you know what to take, without also being professionally evaluated and guided?
 If chemical toxicity, or vitamin D insufficiency might be part of your problem, when is that addressed?
-How fast should you detoxify and purify?
+How should you detoxify and purify?
 This is not a time for guessing and doing it yourself!
 Your complementary care specialist should know these answers!